AprilElizabeth/aprilelizabeth.github.io/_posts/2020-09-30-adventurous-summer.md

 ## Roxborough

 I bought a CPW parks pass.
-I could finally check out Roxborough, a hiker-only state park a mere 30 minutes from the house and a few miles from Indian CreeRitzk.
+I could finally check out Roxborough, a hiker-only state park a mere 30 minutes from the house and a few miles from Indian Creek.
 The foothills of Denver are way different than Fort Collins, but the hogbacks stretch the entire length of the Rockies - so that's pretty cool.
 A real gem of a park, no dog poop, no bikers, and not even a lot of foot traffic!
 I've done Roxborough twice this season, once when it had snowed (in September, Colorado lol) and another time when it rained on my descent.

 ![More red rocks]({{site.url}}/assets/post/2020-09-30-adventurous-summer/rox.jpg)